InfinitiBit/graphbit/docs/api-reference/node-types.md

 - `output_name` (str, optional): Custom name for the node's output
 - `tools` (List, optional): List of tools available to the agent
 - `system_prompt` (str, optional): System prompt that defines agent behavior and constraints
+- `temperature` (float, optional): Controls randomness in LLM responses (0.0-2.0).
+Lower values = more focused, higher = more creative
+- `max_tokens` (int, optional): Maximum number of tokens to generate in the response

 ### Agent Node with Tool calling